ECO2 Smart Homes

 This programme has been made in partnership with OASES and Durham County Council’s Energy and Housing Teams.
 The aim is to save energy across County Durham, whilst also signposting families towards housing efficiency support and grants from Durham County Council.

-If you are a Teacher, below is an outline of the ECO2 Smart Homes sessions for each Key Stage (KS1 – 3).
+Below is an outline of the ECO2 Smart Homes sessions for each Key Stage (KS1 – 3).
 An education pack is provided so that you can work through the sessions yourself.
 If you wish to have the sessions delivered by your ECO2 Smart Schools Officer, contact OASES.
 This service is free for schools with an Energy Management SLA with Durham County Council.

 Key Stage 1